Arati-Prusty/R_BANK_PROJECT/README.md

 # R_BANK_PROJECT
-R project used gradient boosting for modelling
+R project using gradient boosting for modelling